 After we ventured through the Craighead Caves and the Lost Sea, we spent some time walking through the self-guided nature trail across from the entrance of the Lost Sea.
 It was a great place to let the kids walk some more while exploring the forest area of the Southern Appalachian Mountains.
 This was also the perfect outdoor lunch stop.
 At the entrance to the nature trail, there are picnic areas, a general store, ice cream parlor, gemming, blacksmith shop, glassblower, café, and a real barbeque pit.
 Some shops are only open seasonally.

 In the future, when my boys are older, I’d love to go back to the Lost Sea and partake in the Overnight Underground Camping Trip and Wild Cave Tour.

 For this tour and trip, one must plan on crawling, getting dirty, dress warmly for the 58F temp, and being extremely brave, exploring to possibly sleep in a dark primitive cave with only a sleeping bag, but also rewarded with a deeper look into anthodites and this fascinating historical cave as well as a possible bucket list check-off.

-Unexpected Discovery, USA, The Lost Sea
+This post was originally published on my blog in 2018.
+My Unexpected Discovery, USA, The Lost Sea

 Vist the Lost Sea, 140 Lost Sea Road, Sweetwater, TN 37874